krgross/bma590-course-notes/docs/07-GeneralizedLinearModels.md

 ##
 ## Number of Fisher Scoring iterations: 4
 ```
-A second option is to use so-called ``exact'' methods for inference.
+A second option is to use so-called "exact" methods for inference.
 There doesn't appear to be a good package available for implementing these methods in R.  Other software packages might be necessary.

 ### Grouped binary data: TB in red deer